derekacosta/Immigration_tweets/twitter_immigration/README.txt

 since-20170120-processed.json

+Preprocessed file from https://github.com/nprapps/trump-tweet-analysis.
+Looks like it could be useful.
 President Trump's frequency use of the words "fake" and "phony."
-Really helped text analysis found in trump-tweets.pdf and trump-tweets.ipynb https://github.com/nprapps/trump-tweet-analysis
+Really helped text analysis found in trump-tweets.pdf and trump-tweets.ipynb